 |Banner Sun Health Research Institute||NCT01094340||

 - Alkam T, Nitta A, Mizoguchi H, Saito K, Seshima M, Itoh A, Yamada K, Nabeshima T. Restraining tumor necrosis factor-alpha by thalidomide prevents the amyloid beta-induced impairment of recognition memory in mice.
 Behav Brain Res.
 2008 May 16;189(1):100-6.
-PubMed.
+Epub 2007 Dec 27 PubMed.

 - Greig NH, Giordano T, Zhu X, Yu QS, Perry TA, Holloway HW, Brossi A, Rogers JT, Sambamurti K, Lahiri DK.
 Thalidomide-based TNF-alpha inhibitors for neurodegenerative diseases.
 Acta Neurobiol Exp (Wars).
 2004;64(1):1-9.
 PubMed.

 - Elçioğlu H, Kabasakal L, Alan S, Salva E, Tufan F, Karan M. Thalidomide attenuates learning and memory deficits induced by intracerebroventricular administration of streptozotocin in rats.
 Biotech Histochem.
-2012 Dec 17; PubMed.
+2013 May;88(3-4):145-52.
+Epub 2012 Dec 17 PubMed.

-- Tweedie D, Ferguson RA, Fishman K, Frankola KA, van Praag H, Holloway HW, Luo W, Li Y, Caracciolo L, Russo I, Barlati S, Ray B, Lahiri DK, Bosetti F, Greig NH, Rosi S. Tumor necrosis factor-α synthesis inhibitor 3,6'-dithiothalidomide attenuates markers of inflammation, Alzheimer pathology and behavioral deficits in animal models of neuroinflammation and Alzheimer's disease.
+- Tweedie D, Ferguson RA, Fishman K, Frankola KA, Van Praag H, Holloway HW, Luo W, Li Y, Caracciolo L, Russo I, Barlati S, Ray B, Lahiri DK, Bosetti F, Greig NH, Rosi S. Tumor necrosis factor-α synthesis inhibitor 3,6'-dithiothalidomide attenuates markers of inflammation, Alzheimer pathology and behavioral deficits in animal models of neuroinflammation and Alzheimer's disease.
 J Neuroinflammation.
-2012;9:106.
+2012 May 29;9:106.
 PubMed.

 - De Filippis D, Cipriano M, Esposito G, Scuderi C, Steardo L, Iuvone T. Are anti-angiogenic drugs useful in neurodegenerative disorders?.
 CNS Neurol Disord Drug Targets.
 2010 Dec;9(6):807-12.
 PubMed.

 - Ryu JK, McLarnon JG.
 Thalidomide inhibition of perturbed vasculature and glial-derived tumor necrosis factor-alpha in an animal model of inflamed Alzheimer's disease brain.
 Neurobiol Dis.
 2008 Feb;29(2):254-66.
-PubMed.
+Epub 2007 Sep 15 PubMed.